rxx2me/rxx2me.github.io/_posts/2025-10-25-The-Static-Theory.md

 ## Intro

-This challenge hides data in **sound, not sight**.
-By converting the video’s audio to a WAV file and switching to a spectrogram view, text appears as a bright, narrow band around the high frequencies.
-Read it like a banner to recover the flag.
+I pressed play and heard… nothing useful—just hiss and a few harsh bursts.
+Scrubbing the video frames didn’t help either.
+But the “noise” line in the prompt nagged at me.
+So I stopped *listening* and started *looking* at the sound.
+The moment I flipped the audio into a spectrogram, a neon ribbon near the upper frequencies turned into letters.
+That’s where the flag .

 ---

 ## Challenge Description

-We’re given a podcast teaser as an MP4.
-The audio looks like static, but the prompt hints that “noise” contains the answer.
+We’re given a short podcast teaser as an MP4.
+At first pass it’s just broadband static—no melody, no clear tones, no obvious Morse.
-This screams **spectrogram steganography**—render the frequency content over time and look for shapes or letters embedded in a thin frequency slice.
+But the clip is “drawn” to be seen rather than heard: the author etched text into a thin horizontal band around ~10 kHz so that the letters only show up when you visualize frequency.

 ---